 - Add eggs and beat until incorporated.
 Beat in banana and vanilla until incorporated.
 Gradually add flour mixture and mix until uniformly combined.

-- Pour into prepared pan and bake for until a toothpick inserted comes out clean with a few crumbs attached, about 25 minutes.
-Cool completely, at least 30 minutes.
+- Pour into prepared pan and bake at 350 degrees for 20-25 minutes until a toothpick inserted comes out clean with a few crumbs attached.
+Let cool completely, at least 30 minutes.

 To make the frosting:

 - In a standing mixer fit with the paddle attachment, or with an electric hand mixer, beat cream cheese and butter until smooth.

 - Gradually add powdered sugar and vanilla and beat well.
 Spread evenly over cooled bars.